 1. Bring a band or your book’s subject to your event

-Although author readings and signings are tried and true methods of engaging new audiences, getting creative with book events can generate even more interest and energy.
+Although author readings and signings are tried and true methods of book marketing campaigns and engaging new audiences, getting creative with book events can generate even more interest and energy.
 Opening or closing a book event with live music will create a lively atmosphere and will draw greater numbers of prospective readers.
 For example, the UK-based Bookshop Band, which writes songs inspired by books and performs at book events regularly, recently appeared at the 2019 American Book Association’s Winter Institute, where they opened for Margaret Atwood’s keynote speech.

 Book readings and author signings followed by a Q&A are also a good way to draw greater numbers of potential readers—and even more so if the author is able to bring the subjects of their book with them.
 At a number of events for the book “Breaking and Entering: The Extraordinary Story of a Hacker Called Alien,” author Jeremy Smith hosted a Q&A alongside the book’s subject, Alien.
 Not only did the intrigue of seeing the mystery hacker in person draw more people to the events, but audience members were able to direct complex questions about hacking and security to Alien herself.
 Even when the book’s subject is not mysterious, receiving insight from people featured in a particular book can make a reading and Q&A all the more enticing.